-By 2050, there’ll be another 9,000 homes in Warkworth's future growth areas, and the population is expected to rise from 5,000 to around 30,000.
+By 2050, there will be another 7,300 homes in Warkworth's future growth areas, and the population is expected to rise from 5,000 to around 25,000.

-We’re planning Warkworth’s future transport network so that current and future communities can have better access to safe, accessible and low-carbon transport choices.
+To support Warkworth’s growth, Te Tupu Ngātahi Supporting Growth is planning a long-term transport network so that current and future communities can have better access to safe, accessible and low-carbon transport choices.